-The auditor's description of the audited facility should include details about the type of the facility, demographics and size of the inmate or resident population, numbers and type of staff positions, configuration and layout of the facility, numbers of housing units, description of housing units including any special housing units, a description of programs and services, including food service and recreation.
+The auditor's description of the audited facility should include details about the facility type, demographics and size of the inmate or resident population, numbers and type of staff positions, configuration and layout of the facility, numbers of housing units, description of housing units including any special housing units, a description of programs and services, including food service and recreation.
+The auditor should describe how these details are relevant to PREA implementation and compliance.

 The Lancaster County Youth Intervention Center was built in 2001 and occupied in March of 2002.
 It is a County run Juvenile Detention Center and Shelter, in the City of Lancaster, Pa.
-Prior to this date, the Detention Center was housed in Barnes Hall, which was an antiquated building often suffering from overcrowding.
 The program consists of a 96 bed center, divided into 5 wings or units.
 The units each have two 12 bed sections: in Detention, two units of 36 are designated male and one 12 bed unit is female (total 48 beds).
-Only two units in Detention, A and B were being utilized during the onsite.
-1B was being used for the two females in the population, the other three 12 bed units were being utilized by males.
-On the date of the Audit, there were 21 Detention residents: two girls and 19 boys.
-During the past year, 2015, there were 373 Detention admissions, 325 male and 48 female ranging in
+Only three units in Detention, were being utilized during the onsite.
+On the date of the Audit, there were 11 Detention residents: 10 boys and one girl.

-During the past year, 2015, there were 3/3 Detention admissions, 325 male and 48 female ranging in age from 10-21.
+During the past year, 2018, there were 219 admissions in Detention: 167 males and 52 females ranging in age from 10-21.
 Detention is a temporary placement for the protection of the community or to ensure that residents appear for their court dates.
-Admission to Detention is regulated by the Detention Standards Governing the Use of Secure Detention in Pennsylvania.
+Admission to Detention is regulated by the Detention Standards governing the use of Secure Detention in Pennsylvania.
 Only delinquent or alleged delinquent children may be placed in Detention by Juvenile Probation or by order of the Juvenile Court.
-The average stay was 13 days.
-This total also includes the PULSE weekend program, which had 21 male admissions in 2015, and begins on Friday PM and finishes on Sunday PM.
-The children are Court Ordered for 5 weekends.
-PULSE in the past has only accepted male delinquents from Juvenile Probation but has most recently begun to accept dependent males from the Office of Children and Youth.
+The average stay was 16 days.

 There is a 24 bed shelter for both delinquent and dependent children.
-On the date of the Audit, there were 22 Shelter Residents: 12 males and 10 females.
+On the date of the Audit, there were 14 Shelter Residents: 9 males and 5 females.
 The Shelter unit has a boy's section and a girl's section.
-A residential weekend diversion program, entitled PULSE, is also conducted in a section of one of the Shelter units.
-A new program, the Evening reporting center (non-residential) also operates out of the PULSE program space in Shelter.
-Two additional 24 bed units are not currently being used to house children.
-One is being converted into additional shelter beds and one serves as office space for the Office of Children and Youth.
-The office area is completely locked off from the rest of the center, with a separate entry and exit, but would allow for expansion if needed.

-The Shelter program had 159 admissions in the same time period (2015): 77 males and 82 females.
+Shelter is non-secure by Pa.
+Department of Human Services regulations but meets the criteria for secure by the PREA standards.
+Some residents can and do attend school in the community.
+The Shelter program had 123 admissions in the same time period (2018): 72 males and 51 females.
 Shelter accepts both male and female delinquent and dependent children from both Juvenile Probation and the Office of Children and Youth.
-Some of these residents are here through no fault of their own and may need temporary living arranagements.
-Other residents may be truants, ungovernables or runaways and the delinquent children who may not meet the criteria for secure detention.
-The Shelter program is self contained, with a classrooms and dining rooms for each unit.
-These residents can go out to school and on community outings.
-It is classified as non-secure by its license, but meets the criteria for secure by the PREA standards.
+Some of these residents are there through no fault of their own and may need temporary living arrangements.
+Other residents may be truants, ungovernables or runaways and delinquent children who may not meet the criteria for secure detention.
+The Shelter program is entirely separate from Detention , with its own dining room and classrooms.